 How are bioidentical hormones given?

-There are many ways to get bioidentical hormones.
-These include pills, patches, creams, gels, shots and implanted pellets.
-Your doctor will decide which method is best for you.
+Your healthcare provider will decide which method is best for you.
 You may try more than one way before you find one that works well for you.

 Are bioidentical hormones safe?